aloomya/CBAG/README.md

-# CBAG::state-of-the-art hueristic for Graph Burning
+# CBAG: state-of-the-art hueristic for Graph Burning
 Original implementation of Centrailty BAsed Genetic-algorithm ([CBAG](link)): state-of-the-art hueristic for solving the graph burning problem.

 ## How to Use